Mysterious Bombing at Bank of Oviedo

 Bricks were thrown several hundred feet in every direction.
 The blast shattered the stained glass windows at the Baptist church.
 Windows of the Masonic Lodge, post office, and other buildings for several downtown blocks were blown out.
 The explosion was heard up to 15 miles away in Sanford.

 Citizens and police hurriedly arrived at the area within minutes.
-There they found a massive cloud of smoke and debris everywhere.
-No one witnessed any suspects fleeing the scene.
-The investigation began immediately.
+There, they found a massive cloud of smoke and debris everywhere.
+No one witnessed any suspects fleeing the scene, so the investigation began immediately.

 The nation had no clue it was about to head into the Great Depression, but it was already in the midst of a recession.
-The stock market Panic of 1929 was only a month prior, and there had been numerous bank failures in the past year.
+The stock market Panic of 1929 had occurred only a month before, and there had been numerous bank failures in the past year.
 However, the Oviedo bank was reportedly extremely healthy.

 Upon inspection, though, the vault was intact.
 As a matter of fact, it was the least damaged part of the entire building.
 Investigators found that the assailants had entered through the bank’s rear, where a door appeared to have been jimmied open.